-All medical data collected through participation in the HWP will remain confidential, the College making no claim to access such data, pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPPA) rules and standards.
+All medical data collected through participation in any wellness programs that may be offered will remain confidential, the College making no claim to access such data, pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) rules and standards.

-3. Open Enrollment
+J. Open Enrollment